 Eligibility

 Before any assistance is granted (Federal Pell Grant or Federal Stafford/PLUS Loan), general federal student financial aid eligibility and program requirements must be met.
-To be eligible for federal student financial aid the student must:
+To determine if one is eligible for federal student financial aid, please visit: https://studentaid.gov/understand-aid/eligibility/requirements

 Applying for Assistance